Hi! my name is Alyse Gilbert.

 I nerd-out over:

-Americanos, travel, blueberry scones, live tunes, Scandinavian and Italian interior design, records, burrata cheese, any animal but especially Koala Bears, the concept of “hygge”, ceramics, a beautiful font paring, Pinot Noir, “nesting”, open spaces, typography, and above all visual art.
+Americanos, travel, blueberry scones, live tunes, Scandinavian and Italian interior design, records, Manchego cheese, the concept of “hygge”, ceramics, a beautiful font paring, Pinot Noir, “nesting”, open spaces, typography, and above all a good meal with friends and family.

 Inspiration and inspirers: